XpectoPetroleum/GO-R/README.md

 ## Features

 - Full graphical user interface with dedicated screen and hardware buttons
-- Unlocks the full set of over 1300 patches (sounds)!
+- Use the full set of over 1300 patches (sounds)!
 - Browse Roland patches by category (Piano, EP, Organ, Synth, etc.)
 - Layering and splits **(In development, see below!)**
 - Debug overlay for troubleshooting